ComposableFi/whitepaper/whitepaper.md

 #### 6.4.3 Continuous Improvement
 With the LSE we can continuously collect data from the operation of Mosaic and periodically revisit the fee model parameter settings.
 This introduces us, as shown, to a purely data driven approach to determine this.
-We would use Graph QL \cite{GraphQLAPI} to collect data from the Mosaic network, compute the fees/revenues collected and ensure that we stay within a certain band of expected and allowable values.
+We would use Graph QL [@GraphQLAPI] to collect data from the Mosaic network, compute the fees/revenues collected and ensure that we stay within a certain band of expected and allowable values.
 We make this check once a week.
 If we stray away from expected values, we modify the parameters if necessary based on a data review.

 ### 6.5 Liquidity Rebalancing System